gdagger/Belly-Button-Challenge/README.md

 For this assignment, I used my knowledge of Javascript, HTML, and the D3 library to build an interactive dashboard that explores the [Belly Button Biodiversity dataset](./samples.json).

-All code is included in the [app.js](./static/js/app.js) file, located in the static/js subdirectory of the main repository.
+The main Javascript code is contained in the [app.js](./static/js/app.js) file, located in the static/js subdirectory of the main repository.

+The dashboard is live on [Github Pages](https://gdagger.github.io/Belly-Button-Challenge/).
 <hr>

-## Project Overview
+# Project Overview

 The most challenging part of this assignment was determining the overall flow and order of functionality in the code.
 One of the major breakthroughs in this process was determining that the API calls through D3 had to either be made separately within each function or include all functions within a single ".then" call to the API.
-I ultimately decided to break the tasks up into four functions, with separate D3 API calls contained in each.
+I ultimately decided to break the tasks up between four functions, with separate D3 API calls contained within each of them.

 <hr>

-# Function 1: createCharts
+## Function 1: createCharts
 This function was my starting point for building the dashboard.
 The createCharts function takes in a single sampleID string as its only argument with a default value.
 I initialized the default value at the beginning of the code as a variable called *defaultID* set to '940'.
-Using a variable here makes it easier to update this default value in the future by simply changing its value in the first line.
+This makes it much easier to update the default value in the future by simply changing its value once in the first line of code.

 The function then extracts the data for that sample from the API using the D3 library and stores the necessary data in variables (*samples*, *sampleData*, *otu_ids*, *sample_values*, and *otu_labels*.)